 - looking to spend the summer immersed in their creative passion

-- hoping to develop a portfolio
+- developing a portfolio

 - who want to be surrounded by creative artists and striving to develop skills and critical thinking.